-In 1927, the Santa Barbara Woman's Club commissioned the construction of a Spanish Revivalstyle clubhouse, set back from Mission Canyon Road just above Rocky Nook Park, to serve as the location for meetings and events.
+In 1927, the Santa Barbara Woman's Club commissioned the construction of a Spanish Revival-style clubhouse, set back from Mission Canyon Road just above Rocky Nook Park, to serve as the location for meetings and events.
 The 2.9-acre parcel is within County jurisdiction and is beautifully landscaped with oaks and ornamental plantings.
 The facility attracts about 14,000 visitors per year for events and activities.
-The clubhouse has an adjacent parking lot and can also be accessed via walking, biking, and transit.
+The clubhouse has an adjacent parking lot and can also be accessed via walking, biking, and transit (Concerned Citizens for Safe Passage 2013).